A Rounded Education

 The Pastoral Care Group

 The Pastoral Care Group oversees and manages both the day-to-day and longer term Pastoral Care of the pupils throughout the school.
-The group is led by Mr Westray, and supported by Mrs Quinn, Mr Bazzard and Miss Grenville from the teaching staff.
-Our Head Matron, Ms Lisa Ford and our school counsellor, Miss Tarni Bowling are also valuable members of the group.
+The group is led by Mr Elliott, and supported by Mr Russell and Mrs Payne from the teaching staff.
+Our Head Matron, Ms Lisa Ford and our Wellbeing Coordinator, Sophie Moran are also valuable members of the group.
 The overall goal is to ensure the mental wellbeing of all pupils, and develop and maintain a happy environment in which all pupils feel safe and supported.

 Communication between staff, pupils (both individual and groups), and parents allows the Pastoral Care Group insights into which children require monitoring and support, and to develop strategies to best suit individual pupils’ needs.
 These include, but are not limited to, staff or older pupil mentoring, the provision of means for pupils to communicate concerns to adults, class or year group workshops, and a conduit for the children to the School’s Counsellor.